DiscreteTom/UniStart/README.md

 </details>

-Another thing to mention is that, during your development with this `ComposableBehaviour`, your `Start` function will get bigger and bigger, so you may need to split it into multiple modules when you are ready.
+Another thing to mention is that, during your development with `ComposableBehaviour`, your `Start` function will get bigger and bigger, so you may need to split it into multiple modules when you are ready.
 This is a progressive process, and you can do it at any time.
 You can also abstract your logic into many files and use them in different classes.

 ```cs
 public class Logics {